open-tale/open-tale.github.io/_docs/07-combat.md

 * Spend a Heroic Badge
 * Overcome an impairment
 * Move their characters
-* Switch weapons or shield
+* Switch weapons
 * Consume an item
 * Perform an attack, use a skill or assist an ally¹
 * Schedule a wearable gear switch²
 * Defend³

-Unless explicitly told otherwise by a perk or a skill, it's forbidden to do the same action twice in a single turn.
+Unless explicitly told otherwise by a skill, it's forbidden to do the same action twice in a single turn.

 ¹Assisting an ally can only be accomplished by standing within 1m from the target.
 On the target's next roll, apply the Advantage modifier.